-Few sectors have the scale and complexity as the energy and utilities industry.
-Hortonworks 100% open-source connected data platforms can help you make sense of it faster than you ever imagined, with a single view of assets (we enhance grid visibility by orders of magnitude), operations and customers, predictive maintenance to prevent blackouts and leaks, and smart meter analytics to detect outages and energy theft, and customer analytics to optimize customer service.
+Few sectors have the scale and complexity as the energy and utilities industry and Hortonworks’ energy management solution leverages internet of things (IoT) big data for energy efficiency.
+Our 100% open-source connected data platforms enable energy data management and analytics for utilities with a single view of assets (we enhance grid visibility by orders of magnitude), operations and customers, predictive maintenance to prevent blackouts and leaks, and smart meter data analytics to detect outages and energy theft, and customer analytics to optimize customer service.

 Power and utility companies around the globe face significant industry changes that are transforming how they conduct business.
-They must deliver safe, dependable, and affordable energy to their customers while also managing the pressures associated with increasingly stringent regulatory requirements, aging assets, rising demand for alternative energy sources, and an immense growth in data generated from newly deployed Advanced Metering Infrastructures (AMI).
+They must deliver safe, dependable, and affordable energy to their customers while also managing the pressures associated with increasingly stringent regulatory requirements, aging assets, rising demand for alternative energy sources, and management of energy big data generated from newly deployed Advanced Metering Infrastructures (AMI).
 Many of the world's largest power and utility companies have turned to Hortonworks' Connected Data Platforms to manage their data in motion and data at rest—improving reliability, operational efficiency, profitability, and customer satisfaction.

 Modern utility companies need to capture, transmit, analyze and store smart meter data in order to meet their business objectives associated with installing Advanced Metering Infrastructures.
 But their data architectures were designed during a simpler time when a monthly measurement was the norm.
 Smart meters collect information multiple times every hour, creating a vast, constant, and rich stream of data that utility companies are ill-equipped to process and store efficiently on legacy database platforms.

 With 100% open-source Connected Data Platforms from Hortonworks, utilities enhance their grid visibility by orders of magnitude.
-Hortonworks helps them monitor their data-in-motion from operated assets in real-time and compare that to deep historical analysis on past trends.
+Hortonworks’ energy big data management solution helps them monitor their data-in-motion from operated assets in real-time and compare that to deep historical analysis on past trends.
 That data discovery powers actionable intelligence for remote operations support, and also delivers real-time insights to: increase grid reliability, balance loads, reduce outages, and detect fraud.